Friends of Aileu is the friendship relationship between:

 - becoming a member of the Friends of Aileu Community Committee.

-If you are interested in volunteering to help with Friends of Aileu activities or projects, contact the Project Officer.
+You can email email@example.com if you are interested in volunteering to help with Friends of Aileu activities or projects.

 You may want to make either a general or project-specific donation to Friends of Aileu.
 Read about our projects in our projects section below.
 You can also purchase and send a gift certificate donation for your choice of project.

-For information about how to make a donation, see the below guidelines or contact the Project Officer.
+For information about how to make a donation email firstname.lastname@example.org or read through the guidelines below:

 You can also support Friends of Aileu by purchasing some delicious Wild Timor Coffee!
-It is available in 200 gram packs (ground or beans) for $13.
-You can purchase it from our Customer Service Centres or directly from the Project Officer.
+It is available in 200g packs (ground or beans) for $13.
+You can purchase it from our Customer Service Centres or you can email email@example.com to purchase some from the Project Officer.

 Friends of Aileu Projects

-Find out about the projects and programs we programs we support in collaboration with our partners in Aileu.
+Find out about the projects and programs we support in collaboration with our partners in Aileu.

 The comments below from scholarship recipients speak to the value of the Scholarship Program.